sanderslab/magellanmapper/docs/settings.md

 MagellanMapper supports settings configuration at different levels of "permanence."
 Starting from the most transient to more enduring settings, these settings are:

-1. Graphical user interface (GUI) controls, configurable during runtime
+1. Graphical user interface (GUI) controls, configurable during runtime and saved as preferences
 1. Command-line arguments, set at launch time
 1. Profiles, groups of settings saved in a file and set at launch time or loaded through the GUI

-Additional data and settings such as blob detections are stored in the user application folder.
+Additional data such as blob detections are stored in a database.

 ## User Application Folder